 Sustainable Way of Doing Business

-Get ready: Consumers in 2025 are saying they’re selecting companies that have similar values to their own — particularly when it comes to sustainability.
-Half are aware of the huge carbon footprint of data centers and the digital infrastructure as well, with IBM’s Institute for Business Value reporting that 51% of consumers now believe environmental sustainability is more important than it was one year ago.
+Consumers in 2025 are saying they’re selecting companies that have similar values to their own.
+Half are aware of the huge carbon footprint of data centers and the digital infrastructure as well.
+In fact, IBM’s Institute for Business Value reports that 51% of consumers now believe environmental sustainability is more important than it was one year ago.

-That is, small businesses are going to have to do more than token green gestures.
-From eco-friendly packaging, to carbon-offset programs, to ethical sourcing, building sustainability into your supply chain is simply no longer optional—it’s expected.
-It’s not just good for the planet, that focus on values, it’s good for keeping customers around.
+That is, small businesses are going to have to do more than token green gestures to stay competitive with emerging trends for small business owners.
+From eco-friendly packaging to carbon-offset programs to ethical sourcing, building sustainability into your supply chain is simply no longer optional—it’s expected.
+It’s not just good for the planet, that focus on values; it’s good for keeping customers around.

 AI-Powered Productivity and Personalization